anagainaru/ReproducibilityInitiative/2020_sc/README.md

 **Machine configuration**

 We run the application on a Haswell platform composed of a server with two Intel Xeon E5-2680v3 processors (12 core @ 2,5 GHz) and 100GB main memory.

-## Performance details
+# Performance
 The application is divided into three main phases: i) a preprocessing phase that performs transformations on the target image (MRI is a non-scaled imaging technique) ii) deep-